 - For a 2-crust pie or lattice top, bake in 425°F (220°C) oven for 15 minutes, then reduce heat to 400°F (205°C) until done.
 Makes about 4 quarts.

 I found this recipe and additional State Fair trivia here; please click on the link below.

 Another remake of the movie State Fair followed in 1962.
 This version, however, strayed from the heart and roots of the original story, taking place at (GULP) …the Texas State Fair.
 Such impertinence!

 An adapted State Fair Broadway stage musical premiered in 1996, once again, and rightfully so, taking place at the IOWA State Fair.

 After all, our State Fair is a great State Fair!

 Thanks for reading! :o)

-A great BIG thank you to all of my blog followers!!!
+A big thank you (on a stick) to all of my blog followers!!!

 To become an “I’m Annette” blog follower and receive “I’m Annette” via email, FREE, yes FREE, immediately upon posting, sign up on the right-hand side of this page.
-Do it today!
+Sign up today!